kevna/my-configs/README.md

 	- tt toggles Tlist on or off

 ### .vim/colors/candycode.vim
-In majority this is the standard candycode color scheme which is designed for use with gvim.
+In majority this is the standard [candycode] [4] color scheme which is designed for use with gvim.
 In order to use the scheme with vim in my terminal sessions with transparency I had to remove the background color setting that is otherwise overlaid on the background.
 This is done by setting:
 ```vimL